 of southeastern Europe.
 The main portion of the Turkish state is located on the Anatolia peninsula, also known as Asia Minor, the westernmost part of Asia.
 Turkey is a unitary state with a central government.

-in the south and by the Black Sea
+in the south, and the Black Sea

 in the north.
-The country is bordered by Armenia
+Turkey borders Armenia

 , and Azerbaijan

-in the northeast, by Bulgaria
+in the northeast, Bulgaria

-in the northwest, and by Iraq
+in the northwest, and Iraq

-in the southeast.
 Turkey shares maritime borders with Cyprus

 , and Ukraine